Jgilhuly/Slogo/DESIGN.md

 The relationship between the view and the controller would be one way, any commands, or anything that needed to be passed to be interpreted would go to the controller that would then parse the commands and get the appropriate command class or update the appropriate turtle, etc. Any updates to the back end turtle classes would be observed by the view updater that would update instantly.
 This way, the model could relay information back to the view in this way.
 This way, the model needs to contain an observer instance of the view updater.

-The *model* would contain a general abstract command super class and have sub command types so that each command could be generalized into a group, whether it is a math type command, or turtle status command, or a move command, and within those subgroups, and each command would have its own class, but extend these super classes.
+The *model* would contain a general abstract *command*super class and have sub command types so that each command could be generalized into a group, whether it is a math type command, or turtle status command, or a move command, and within those subgroups, and each command would have its own class, but extend these super classes.
+The model itself will contain methods such as update(), which call commands instantiated by the parser.
+It will also contain data structures that keeps track of called commands and created variables.
 The *command parser* would return a specific command object and the controller would determine what type of subcommand that command belonged to, and if it was a view type command, the controller would call on the view to perform the specified command, and if it was a non-view related command, it would call the model classes to reflect that command change.

 On the front end side, the three main classes are SceneUpdater, TurtleView and GUI.
 The SceneUpdater will handle any logic or computation that needs to be done by the front end, for example loading an image file for a new turtle image.
 Additionally it will handle any updates to the GUI.
 This class will listen to the TurleModel class, and use any changes to that class in order to update the view.
 The GUI is simply a collection of Nodes, including a canvas, a text input, a menu bar, and a panel of previous commands.
 This class will be updated by SceneUpdater.
 Lastly, the TurtleView will act as a container for various visual attributes of the turtle.
 These include the image file of the Turtle, the color of the Turtle's pen, etc. None of these classes will directly contact the backend, and only the SceneUpdater will interact with the Controller.